 - Northwest 2nd Avenue — mitigation measures consisted primarily of attenuating flow and decreasing peak flow rates using four upstream detention basins

 - Northwest 6th Drive — the detention basins installed to mitigate NW 2nd Avenue also reduce flooding in this area, so no additional infrastructure was necessary

 Benefit-Cost Analysis for Hazardous Mitigation Grant Program (HMGP) Funding

-Through preliminary hydraulic modeling, we determined several of the improvements recommended in the original report would be ineffective at reducing roadway flooding at documented road closure locations.
-Taking this into account, we were able to eliminate several of the improvements; thereby reducing the project costs and improving the benefit-cost ratio to 1.42.
+The estimated project costs included in the HMGP application were based partially on expected costs covered in the reports prepared in the 1980s.
+Through preliminary hydraulic modeling, we determined several of the improvements recommended in the original report would be ineffective at reducing roadway flooding at selected locations.
+Taking this into account, we eliminated several of the improvements, thereby reducing the overall project cost.

 Preliminary Design: Proposed Hazard Mitigation Plan

 The primary objective of phase one was to update the conceptual designs proposed in previous studies and verify that the recommended hazard mitigation plan would adequately provide the needed relief for recurring flood events across the watershed.
 To demonstrate the efficacy of the plan, we developed a two-dimensional hydraulic model of the watershed utilizing XPSWMM software.
 Using the model, we analyzed and sized four regional detention basins and confirmed they would accomplish the flood relief desired within the watershed.
 This software allowed for an evaluation of overall flood control benefits due to the interconnectivity of the basins.